Trevor (The X-Files): Plot

 Evidence leads the agents to track down June, while Pinker accosts her sister Jackie and her son Trevor.
 Mulder and Scully later discover Jackie, who tells the agents that Pinker has the ability to walk through walls.
 June has changed her last name to avoid Pinker; the agents find her living with her new boyfriend and convince her to go into witness protection.
 Pinker, who was hiding in the trunk of the agents' car, leaves a charred message on June's house wall reading "I want what's mine", but the agents discover when this writing stops at the glass of a mirror that glass, acting as an insulator to electricity, repulses Pinker's abilities.
 Scully finds medical bills indicating that June gave birth to a child and learns that Pinker is actually in search of his son, whom he has not yet met.

 June is placed in a motel by the Mississippi Highway Patrol, but Pinker kidnaps her after killing the trooper assigned to guard her.
 Pinker discovers his child is actually Trevor, who has been living with Jackie for the past several years as her son.
-Pinker attempts to kidnap Trevor, but is confronted by Mulder, armed with a shotgun.
+Pinker attempts to kidnap Trevor, but is confronted by Mulder, who is armed with a shotgun loaded with rubber bullets.
 Pinker manages to evade Mulder and continues to chase after Trevor and Scully, whom he quickly corners.
 Scully, using Mulder's glass insulator hypothesis, locks herself inside a telephone booth with Trevor.
 After failing to break into the telephone booth, Pinker sees his son trembling in fear.
 Realizing that he does not want to scare his son anymore, Pinker decides to walk away.
 However, June appears and hits Pinker with her car; he passes through the metal components of the car, but not its glass windshield, and is cut in half and killed as a result.
 June insists she had to do it or else Pinker would have hurt Trevor.
 She asks what Pinker wanted, to which Mulder replies, "Maybe another chance", causing June to cry.